Financial Aid FAQ

 Can I receive Federal Student Aid (FSA) while participating in a study abroad program?

-You can find information regarding FSA eligibility in study abroad programs from the chapter on Written Agreements Between Schools (PDF) in the FSA Handbook.
+You can find information regarding FSA eligibility in study abroad programs from the chapter on Written Agreements Between Schools in the most current FSA Handbook at https://ifap.ed.gov/ilibrary/document-types/federal-student-aid-handbook.